Chart Color Schemes

 Pinjarra Hills - Pullenvale is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Pinjarra Hills - Pullenvale had 95.5% houses and 4.5% other dwellings in its dwelling structure at the latest Census, compared to Brisbane metro's 95.2% houses and 4.7% other dwellings.
-Home ownership in Pinjarra Hills - Pullenvale was 40.2%, with mortgaged dwellings at 53.3% and rented dwellings at 6.5%.
-The median monthly mortgage repayment was $2,700, above Brisbane metro's average of $2,311.
-The median weekly rent figure was $523, compared to Brisbane metro's $500.
-Nationally, Pinjarra Hills - Pullenvale's mortgage repayments were higher than the Australian average of $1,863, and rents were above the national figure of $375.
+Pinjarra Hills - Pullenvale's dwelling structure, as per the latest Census, consisted of 95.5% houses and 4.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 95.2% houses and 4.7% other dwellings.
+Home ownership in Pinjarra Hills - Pullenvale stood at 40.2%, matching Brisbane metro's figure, with mortgaged dwellings at 53.3% and rented ones at 6.5%.
+The median monthly mortgage repayment in the area was $2,700, higher than Brisbane metro's average of $2,311.
+The median weekly rent in Pinjarra Hills - Pullenvale was recorded at $523, compared to Brisbane metro's $500.
+Nationally, Pinjarra Hills - Pullenvale's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing